 Do people trust political leaflets?

-The aforementioned study lists some of the key reasons as to why political leaflets and printed advertising are trusted, and why it is a preferred communication method.
+The Royal Mail study also lists some of the key reasons as to why political leaflets and printed advertising are trusted, and why it is a preferred communication method for many election leafleting campaigns.
 Some of the main responses were:

 - A welcome break to their daily routine